 Following the completion of an initial 10 hours of AMHSW services, and after each subsequent block of 10 hours service, the provider is expected to submit an update to the Agent.
 The written update should outline:

 - likely number of sessions/duration of treatment still required

-WorkSafe have developed a recommended template which can be found in the related information section.
+WorkSafe have developed a recommended template which can be found above and in the related information section.

 The Agent will review treatment updates provided by the AMHSW to ensure that the service being provided adheres to these Service Standards.
 This review will be completed in conjunction with Agent Medical Advisors or the WorkSafe Clinical Panel.
 The WorkSafe Clinical Panel may contact the AMHSW for a peer to peer conversation in regards to individual cases.
 The AMHSW agrees to engage with the WorkSafe clinical panel for peer to peer conversations.

 Please refer to WorkSafe's Social Work and Accredited Mental Health Social Work Fee Schedule and policy.
 All fees must be billed as per this policy and in line with the AMHSW declaration.